eliranmaman/ELRO-Security-Project/README.md

 At the config.py tou will find the necessary configuration for get you started.

 ### Further Attacks
-Of course, you can clone & implement other exploits.
-Our interface is generic and supports several exploiting methods.
+Of course, you can clone & implement other protections or improve the existing one.
+Our interface is generic and supports several detecting methods.

 ### Automation
 ELRO-Security project has the potential to be automated in different ways.